yw595/Demonstration/README.txt

 5. perl makeContigs.pl atrc/Tropical_final_kmer77.fa atrc/atrcContigs

 to make separate fasta files in the directory atrcContigs for each contig encountered in the Tropical_final file.
-The contigs are numbered in order of occurrence in the Tropical_final file.
 The command also creates a empty noContig fasta file that will be used for annotations in PathoLogic from Wenbin's data without contig data (see below).

 6. perl makeGeneticElements.pl atrc/atrcContigs atrc atrc/atrcgenetic-elements.dat